Word-exee/Human-Activity-Recognition-from-Images/README.md

 Overview of the dataset: Displays the number of images per class and summarizes image size distributions.
 Visualizations: Includes class distribution bar charts and sample images from each class for better understanding.
-Class Imbalance Analysis: Checks for class imbalances and proposes solutions such as data augmentation and resampling to address any detected imbalances.

 ## Feature Extraction: